Kiuwan logo

 Apache 2.0 License

-The Apache license, developed in 1995 by the Apache Software Foundation, is permissive and encourages both open-source and proprietary use.
+The Apache license, developed in 1995 by the Apache Software Foundation, is permissive and encourages open-source and proprietary use.
 It was updated to Apache 2.0 in 2004 to prevent users from inadvertently granting trademark rights, simplify and clarify conditions, and be more compatible with other licenses.

 The Apache license allows developers to use, modify, and distribute the software freely.
 It also includes provisions for patent rights.
 Developers must document modifications and the original license.
 Further, notices have to be included in any redistribution.
 It consists of an express grant of patent rights from contributors to users.